guillebot/raw-to-otlp/README.md

-# Sevone to OTLP transformer
+# RAW to OTLP transformer

-This is part of the transformer suite
+This is the Stechs transformer suite.

+Apache Kafka Streams based.

+Will take at the input:

+- SevOne
+- Zabbix
+- Netscout

+To generate OTLP compatible messages.